Hello, homeschool stress overload! It’s choosing homeschool curriculum time.

 Your Homeschool Curriculum, Style, and Routine Should Work for Your Lifestyle

-When I decided to shape homeschooling around my family’s lifestyle instead of trying to shape our lives (and especially me to becoming someone I’m not, like a color coding, detail oriented, natural born elementary school teacher mom) to homeschooling, everything just naturally fell together.
+When I decided to shape homeschooling around my family’s lifestyle, instead of trying to shape our lives to homeschooling, everything just naturally fell together.
+Plus, I discovered I could be me.
+And I didn’t have to become someone I’m wasn’t, like a color coding, detail oriented, natural born, elementary school teacher mom.

 Your Homeschool Approach